German-Israeli Future Forum Foundation: German-Israeli Future Network

 The German-Israeli Future Network program was launched in 2018.
 Here, young activists, committed individuals and managers have the opportunity to find low-threshold partners for German-Israeli cooperative partnerships through volunteer “matchmakers” from the Network.
 According to the information submitted to the Foundation, almost half of the matchmakers are actively involved in civil society, around a third work in business and/or academia, and around a quarter work in the fields of technology and art and culture (multiple answers were possible).
 The online platform of the Future Network is provided by Clique, an Israeli start-up.

+In line with the 17th UN Sustainable Development Goal, “Partnership for the Goals”, the foundation launched the network program "G17 for Inclusion" in 2022 to build a network of German and Israeli organizations working with and for people with disabilities.
+In 2023, the "G17 for Pluralism" network program was launched.

 Sylke Tempel Fellowship

 Since 2019, the DIZF Foundation has organized a Fellowship program in memory of the journalist Dr. Sylke Tempel, who was a member of the board of trustees.
 Within the framework of the program, research scholarships are awarded to young academics and journalists from Germany and Israel.
-The Fellowship is run under the auspices of the former Federal Foreign Minister Sigmar Gabriel, and is supported by the former Israeli Foreign Minister Tzipi Livni.

 The Fellowship program is implemented with cooperation partners who were associated with Sylke Tempel and whose work is aligned with the key focal areas of the year in question.
 During the first year in 2019, the Foundation cooperated with the German Association for East European Studies, the German Council on Foreign Relations and the Zentrum Liberale Moderne.
 The articles on Russian-speaking communities in Germany and Israel, which were produced within the scope of the Fellowship, were published in the “Osteuropa” journal.

 In 2020 and 2021, the Sylke Tempel Fellowship focused on relations between Germany, Israel and the USA.
 Here, the DIZF Foundation is cooperating with the American Jewish Committee, the European Leadership Network, the “Internationale Politik” magazine and Women in International Security.
-The results will be published in a special edition of “Internationale Politik”.
+The results were published in a special edition of “Internationale Politik”.

+The 2022 Sylke Tempel Fellowship dealt with "China's Influence on Israel and the Middle East."
+The contributions of the fellows were published in a special issue of the journal Internationale Politik (IP).
+This cohort was a collaboration between the DIZF Foundation and the American Jewish Committee Berlin (AJC), Bar-Ilan University, the European Leadership Network (ELNET), and Women in International Security Germany e.V.
+(WISS.de).

+The 2023/24 cohort focuses on "Values in Security Policy: From Military Strength to Feminist Foreign Policy."
+It is conducted in cooperation with the American Jewish Committee Berlin (AJC), Bar-Ilan University, Women in International Security Germany e.V.
+(WIIS.de), and the journal Internationale Politik (IP), which published the fellows' texts in a special issue in both German and English.